MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/purchase-on-premises.md

 # required metadata

 title: Purchase Dynamics 365 for Finance and Operations, Enterprise edition (on-premises)
-description: This topic explains how to purchase and deploy Microsoft Dynamics 365 for Operations, Enterprise edition (on-premises).
+description: This topic explains how to purchase and deploy Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (on-premises).
 author: maertenm
 manager: AnnBe
 ms.date: 06/16/2017